 And in all their looks and words.

 In the following four lines of ‘I Dream’d in a Dream’ the speaker describes what was going on inside the city that made it so special.
 There was nothing more important in that place than love.
 “Robust love” was what everything hinged on in that place.
 It “led the rest”.
-When the men and women of that city needed to make a decision, it was based around what love told them to do.
+When the men and women of that city needed to make a decision, it was based on what love told them to do.

 The “love” these people shared for one another and for the world around them was seen in every action they took.
 It was in their “looks and words”.
 This utopian world was the subject of the speaker’s dream.
 It is something that he clearly believes the world should strive for, especially if it can exist without fail.